MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 Disclaimer
 ------

-Even if everything should work, We are not responsible for any damage this app could cause to your computer or your server.
+Even if everything should work, we are not responsible for any damage this app could cause to your computer or your server.
 This app does not steal your password.
 If you don't trust it, don't use it or check & compile from the source code.

 Also, remember that when you connect to a server with this program, you will appear where you left the last time.